lukewebdev/para-smars/README.md

 # para-smars
 Parametric library for generating SMARS robots.

-All credit or original SMARS concept etc goes to creator of SMARS and the original robot - https://www.thingiverse.com/thing:2662828
+All credit for the original SMARS concept etc goes to creator of SMARS and the original robot - https://www.thingiverse.com/thing:2662828

 This is a parametric effort, primarily aimed at the stepper version of SMARS, but the idea is to make a single code repository capable of generating all desirable variants of SMARS.